kachi-group/ichida-algo/README.md

 - Run with the provided script: `./speed_demo_gpu.sh ./weights_and_biases.txt ./tensors <iterations_per_input>`

 > [!IMPORTANT]
 > We've found that running MPI on a large number of devices incurs a significant ~6s overhead.
-In order to minimise the effect of this overhead when measuring, we recommend running a large number of inferences per input (500M to 1B per input on 8 GPUs).
+> In order to minimise the effect of this overhead when measuring, we recommend running a large
+> number of inferences per input (500M to 1B per input on 8 GPUs).
+CUDA incurs a similar but
+> less severe ~2s penalty in some cases.

 ## Implementation details
 - The CPU matmul kernel is written using SIMD intrinsics, entirely in C!
 It makes heavy use of memory alignment, cache locality with a transposition step,